Skip to main content

 How do I file a police report for a car accident in Pasadena?

 In Pasadena, you can file a police report by calling 911 at the accident scene, visiting the local police station within 24 hours, or filing online through the Pasadena Police Department website if available.
 For accidents on county roads or highways, you may need to contact the Los Angeles County Sheriff's Department or California Highway Patrol (CHP).
+A Pasadena reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+Before the file is summarized by an insurer, connect the provider handoff record to the property-control question.

 What if the other driver in my Pasadena accident doesn't have insurance?

 If you're hit by an uninsured driver in Pasadena, you may still have options: 1) File a claim under your own uninsured motorist (UM) coverage, 2) Pursue a personal lawsuit against the at-fault driver, 3) Check if other parties share liability.
 California has one of the highest uninsured driver rates in the nation, making UM coverage essential.
+The local check is whether the answer changes after matching I-210 scene facts with care records from Huntington Hospital.
+Before the file is summarized by an insurer, connect the ambulance narrative to the damages ledger.

 Compensation & Settlements